 Dimensionality tests are robust against several errors of existing quantum gates.
 Microwave pulses, used to perform physical operations on the qubits, suffer from nonlinearities of waveform generators \cite{distor}.
 Therefore, a simple deviation of the probability distribution from the theoretical prediction \cite{praca} is not a sufficient certification of an extra qubit space.
 We have already performed such tests on IBM Quantum \cite{epj}, and its variant for a single repeated gate \cite{pra}, and found significant deviations.

-In the present contribution, we simplify the optimal witness further \cite{bb22}, with just two independent parameters (angles) to control the preparation and measurement.
-Such approach minimized the possible correlations between the preparation and measurement parameters.
-We tested a set of qubits at various times, on various platforms: IBM Quantum, IonQ, and IQM Resonance.
+In the present contribution, we simplify the witness further \cite{bb22}, with just two independent parameters (angles) to control the preparation and measurement.
+Such approach minimizes the possible correlations between the preparation and measurement parameters.
+We tested a set of qubits at various times, on multiple platforms: IBM Quantum, IonQ, and IQM Resonance.
 The main advantages of this test are: \begin{itemize} \item high precision,

 \item minimal preparation-measurement correlation,

 \item no two-qubit gates,

 \item robustness against relaxation and dephasing errors,